 The False Claims Act and Qui Tam

 The False Claims Act was originally established to protect the U.S. government against military contractor fraud during the Civil War.
-The False Claims Act has been has amended several times since its inception, but 1986 marked a watershed year: Congress took measures to strengthen the law out of concern for rampant fraud in the military contracting industry.
+The False Claims Act has been amended several times since its inception, but 1986 marked a watershed year: Congress took measures to strengthen the law out of concern for rampant fraud in the military contracting industry.
 The number of qui tam actions has risen dramatically as a result of the amendments.
 Nevertheless, because of the high stakes to the parties involved, and particularly the whistleblower, it is important for individuals to contact a federal whistleblower attorney.
 A federal whistleblower attorney can help protect his or her client’s rights and interests throughout the process.

 Quest Diagnostic (2009)

 In a huge case, Quest Diagnostic, the giant medical lab company, paid a $302-million settlement.
 This constitutes the largest amount ever paid by a medical lab company for a faulty product.
 A subsidiary, Nichols Institute Diagnostics Inc., was charged with selling faulty blood test kits to medical testing companies and covering up evidence that the results of the kits were inaccurate.
 The qui tam case was filed under the False Claims Act by a California biochemist.
 The whistle-blower was awarded 18 percent of the $253-million settlement.

 Northrop Grumman is a major aerospace and defense technology company.
 Whistleblower Robert Ferro, along with the U.S. government, filed a qui tam suit against Northrop Grumman.
 The company was accused of selling faulty electronic equipment to the government for military satellites.
 The $325-million settlement is the largest settlement paid by a defense contractor in a qui tam case.
 Ferro received $48.7 million for his participation in the case.